Carde History, Family Crest & Coats of Arms

 The surname Carde was first found in Cornwall where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Carde family
+Early History of the Carde family

 This web page shows only a small excerpt of our Carde research.
 Another 90 words (6 lines of text) covering the years 1221, 1500 and 1681 are included under the topic Early Carde History in all our PDF Extended History products and printed products wherever possible.